jchartrand/CWRC-Git/README.md

 ### Release to NPM

-If you are working within a cloned copy, do the following to setup automatic semantic release through continuous integration using semantic-release (which in turn uses Travis) and commitizen, otherwise if your are working from a fork, submit a pull-request.
+If you are working within a cloned copy, do the following to setup automatic semantic release through continuous integration using semantic-release (which in turn uses Travis) and commitizen.
+Otherwise, if you are working from a fork, then submit a pull-request.

 Make sure you've got NPM configured to publish to the NPM registry: